 It is important that family effort and responsibility is demonstrated when making the choice to enroll a child in a tuition-paying school.
 We ask that all families contribute at least a portion of the tuition and that families prioritize their child’s education at LWGMS when considering summer camps, trips, and other enrichment programs.

 Although unique circumstances are considered when determining family need, our expectation is that, in the case of two-parent families of school-age children, both parents are income-producing.
 A parent choosing to return to school and not earning an income may jeopardize qualification for assistance.
 If parents are separated or divorced, both are required to provide the SSS Parents’ Financial Statement and other necessary forms and documents.
 Parents who are self-employed or who own farms will be asked to provide the SSS Business and Farm form.
 Both forms are available online.

-Applicant families may appeal the school’s financial aid decision to the Director of Finance.
+Applicant families may appeal the school’s financial aid decision to the Director of Finance and Operations.
 Appeals must be in writing and submitted within 15 days of the written date of the school’s decision.

 + Separated or Divorced Parents